AugustasMacijauskas/mlmi-thesis/README.md

 Reward model training involves getting a few prerequisites right and then editing and running a batch script that trains a probe on a given datasets and saves the trained weights.
 A few things to notice:
 1. Make sure you have your conda environment with all of the required dependencies activated.
-1. Create a folder called `logs_elk` next to the whatever you called the folder for the cloned repository (should be called `mlmi-thesis` by default).
+1. Create a folder called `logs_elk/` adjacent to the whatever you called the folder for the cloned repository (should be called `mlmi-thesis` by default).
 The logs about probe training will be saved here.
-1. Create a folder called `elk-probes` which will contain all of the trained probes that we will use to build reward models.
+1. Create a folder called `elk-probes/` which will contain all of the trained probes that we will use to build reward models.

 Note that I only provide scripts that can be executed on a computing cluster that uses SLURM to obtain the trained probes.
 The `elk` library also provides ways to do this right from command line, check their documentation if this is something that you need.